Screening the Discrepancy Function of a Computer Model: The PIPS methodology

 \end{theorem}

-The proof and the minor conditions are provided in Appendix~\ref{proof}.
+The proof and the minor conditions are provided in the Supplementary Material, Section~1.

 The prior on $\n \gamma$ is not the subject of this paper.
 It is typically used to control for multiplicity \citep{ScottBerger09}, an issue that, to the best of our knowledge, has not been addressed in the context of screening.
-Once the marginals have been computed, it is straightforward to include any prior on $\n\gamma$ via \eqref{postprob}.
-In our numerical examples, the constant prior will be the implemented choice.
+Once the marginal likelihoods have been computed, it is straightforward to include any prior on $\n\gamma$ via \eqref{postprob}.
+In our numerical examples, the constant prior will be the implemented choice, i.e., the prior under which all $2^p$ models are assigned the same probability \textit{a priori}.